raphapy/jee6-audit-suite/README.md

     MyEJBService s;

     @Process(name="Example Name for Process")
+    @Interceptors({ProcessAuditInterceptor.class})
     public Output businessMethodCallerInCDI(Input i) {

-      //This method is a defined process but in this case is, implicitly, an activity s.otherBusinessMethod(i);
+      //This method is a defined process but in this case is an activity s.otherBusinessMethod(i);
       //call of process activity
       s.doSomething(i);